leaf-web/leaf-ai.js/docs/api/json/content.md

 # content keyword

-The `content` keyword contains the response to the user.
+The `content` keyword defines the possible content values for the response.
+One is picked randomly.

 ----------------------------------------------------------------------